-Pursuant to section 1128 of the Bankruptcy Code, the Bankruptcy Court has scheduled a hearing to consider confirmation of the Plan (the "Confirmation Hearing") on, 2010 atm.
+Pursuant to section 1128 of the Bankruptcy Code, the Bankruptcy Court has scheduled a hearing to consider confirmation of the Plan (the "Confirmation Hearing") on , 2010, at , m.
 Eastern Time, in the United States Bankruptcy Court for the District of Connecticut, Bridgeport Division.
-The Bankruptcy Court has directed that objections, is any, to confirmation of the Plan be filed and served on or before, 2010, in the manner described in Section VIII.B below under the caption, "Confirmation Hearing."
+The Bankruptcy Court has directed that objections, if any, to confirmation of the Plan be filed and served on or before , 2010, in the manner described in Section VIII.B below under the caption, "Confirmation Hearing."

-THE PROPONENTS SUPPORT CONFIRMATION OF THE PLAN AND URGE ALL HOLDERS OF IMPAIRED CLAIMS AND INTERESTS TO ACCEPT THE PLAN.
+THE PROPONENT SUPPORTS CONFIRMATION OF THE PLAN AND URGES ALL HOLDERS OF IMPAIRED CLAIMS AND INTERESTS TO ACCEPT THE PLAN.